$expr¶

 - If

-is greater than or equal to 100, the discounted price will be 0.5 of theprice
+qtyis greater than or equal to 100, the discounted price will be 0.5 of theprice. - If

-is less than 100, the discounted price is 0.75 of theprice
+qtyis less than 100, the discounted price is 0.75 of theprice.

 Before applying the discounts, you would like to know which items in the

-collection have a discounted price of less than 5
+supplies collection have a discounted price of less than 5.

 The following table shows the discounted price for each document and